adapiekarska/network-pong/README.md

 ## Continuous integration

 The project is continuously built with every commit on the Travis CI.
+For current build results, see https://travis-ci.com/adapiekarska/network-pong/

 ## Built With